penpot/penpot-export/README.md

 ## Description

-`penpot-export` is an npm tool designed to export your design components created in Penpot directly to CSS files.
-With a simple `pce` command, you can convert your designs into ready-to-use CSS classes.
+`penpot-export` is a tool designed to export your design components created in Penpot directly to CSS files.
+With a simple `penpot-export` command, you can convert your designs into ready-to-use CSS declarations.

 ## Installation